-When processing time is complete, turn off heat and allow pressure canner to cool down on its own (approximately 1 hour).
+Adjust the heat as needed to maintain a steady pressure.
+When processing time is complete, turn off heat, and allow pressure canner to cool down to 0 pressure.

-After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center.
 The lid should not pop up.
-If the lid flexes up and down, it did not seal.
-Refrigerate jar and use up within a few days.
+If the lid flexes up and down when the center is pressed, it did not seal.
+Refrigerate the jar and use up within a few days.